Volkswagen Golf Mk1: Volkswagen Caribe (Mexico, 1977–1987)

 In May 1977, the Mk1 Golf was launched in Mexico as the Volkswagen Caribe.
-It came standard with a 4-speed manual transaxle and a 1.6 litre 66 hp carbureted engine.
+It came standard with a 4-speed manual transaxle and a 1.6-litre 66 hp carbureted engine.
 The car was an instant success.
 At first only the 5-door body was offered, but in 1978, the lineup expanded with the 3-door body.
 Two initial trim levels were offered: "Base" and "L", with the "GL" trim level added in 1979.

 The 1980 Caribe lineup remained essentially unchanged except for a slightly restyled front grille with squared type headlamps.

 In 1981 an improved Caribe was offered to the Mexican market, with looks matching the recently face-lifted North American-spec Mk1 Golf: the Volkswagen Rabbit.
 New features included revised bumpers, new taillights and a new front grille design.
 A diesel engine became an option that year.

 In 1983, the Caribe range got an improved dashboard designed for the 1980 European Golf.
 Trim levels were also updated, with the previous "Base" entry-level rebadged as the "Caribe C", the "GL" level unchanged, and the mid-level "L" trim level being dropped.

 In 1984, inspired by the worldwide success of the Mk1 Golf GTI, VW Mexico produced its own "hot" derivative: the Caribe GT.
-This version featured an 85 hp 1.8 L engine with dual-carburetor fuel delivery system, rather than the electronic fuel injection of the GTIs.
+This version featured an 85 hp 1.8-litre engine with dual-carburetor fuel delivery system, rather than the electronic fuel injection of the GTIs.

 Close to the end of the model production, VW Mexico offered, through 1986 and 1987, three special Caribe versions: "City", "Pro" and "Plus":

 The "Caribe City" was primarily based on the entry-level Caribe "C".
 It was offered only in Pearl Gray or Turquoise Blue paintwork and featured a distinctive "City" badge.
 The "Caribe Pro" was a somewhat downgraded version of the GTI-like Caribe GT.
 The "Pro" retained the sporty feel of the GT and was offered only with a 3-door body, with two paint choices: Tornado Red or Black.
 "PRO" label graphics were attached to the lower doors and the hatch.
 The "Caribe Plus" was the last special edition in the range.
 The "Plus" had GL level trim, and was offered only in Alpine White paintwork for the body colour and much of the trim, including the front grille and the bumpers (which were of the plastic-molded type sported by European Mk1 Golfs since 1980).
 The interior's upholstery and carpets were also Alpine White in this edition.

 After 10 years of success, 1987 was the last production year for the Mexican Mk1 Golf-based Volkswagen Caribe series.
 The "Plus" special version could be considered the "Last Edition" Caribe, since it had a short production run before the discontinuation of the model lineup in March 1987, when the whole Caribe range was dropped in favor of the production and introduction in Mexico of the Golf MkII.